kukhyeon/FPGA/README.md

-Studying for FPGA with verilog
+Studying for FPGA with verilog HDL